Charlie Tagawa: Awards and honors

 In 1967, Tagawa was elected Best Banjo Player of the Year by the New Orleans Jazz Club of Northern California.
 George Barnes, writing in England's BMG magazine, said Tagawa was "one of that rare breed who is dedicated to play and teach the banjo as it should be played".

-In 1978, Tagawa was invited to appear with a band from Japan, Yoshio Toyama's Dixieland Saints, at Stanford University.
+In 1978, Tagawa was invited to appear with Yoshio Toyama's Dixieland Saints, a band from Japan, at Stanford University.
 An LP of the session, Live "Stanford University", was released in May of that year.

 Tagawa was the winner of FRETS magazine's Reader's Poll for "Best Banjoist - Tenor or Plectrum - All Styles" award in 1982 and 1983.

 In September 2001, during the Peninsula Banjo Band's annual Banjo Jubilee, Tagawa was awarded the Lifetime Achievement Award by Banjos Unlimited, a nonprofit association dedicated to the preservation of the banjo and its music.
 He was further acknowledged as the 2001 Jubilee Honoree for his contributions to the Peninsula Banjo Band.

-In May 2003, Tagawa was inducted into the Four String Banjo Hall of Fame at the American Banjo Museum in Guthrie, Oklahoma, for his achievements in music education.
+In May 2003, Tagawa was inducted into the Four String Banjo Hall of Fame at the American Banjo Museum in Guthrie, Oklahoma for his achievements in music education.

 Personal life

-Tagawa was married to Masako Tagawa, a piano player and teacher; she died from cancer in the mid-1990s.
-They had two sons, Nori and Leon, each of whom is an accomplished musician.
-Nori and Charlie Tagawa often appeared together at jazz festivals and banjo shows.
-Both sons were original members of Tagawa's junior band.
-Leon performed until the band's last public appearance in 1985.

-After his retirement, Tagawa enjoyed an active life as a traveling musician, band leader and grandfather.
-He died on July 30, 2017.